 - Continue with the next steps to add group members.

 - Click Add members.

-- For users or groups, enter the first few characters of their email address.
-When you see the user or group you want, select them.
+- For users or groups, enter the first few characters of the email address and select it.

 All new members get the Member role and the All email subscription.